Wedbush slashes price target on Geron Corporation [GERN] – find out why.

 Wedbush have made an estimate for Geron Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on October 28, 2022.
 While these analysts kept the previous recommendation, B. Riley Securities raised their target price to Buy.
 The new note on the price target was released on July 28, 2022, representing the official price target for Geron Corporation stock.
 Previously, the target price had yet another raise to $4, while Robert W. Baird analysts kept a Outperform rating on GERN stock.

-Geron Corporation [GERN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.03.
-With this latest performance, GERN shares gained by 28.00% in over the last four-week period, additionally plugging by 42.86% over the last 6 months – not to mention a rise of 216.83% in the past year of trading.
+Geron Corporation [GERN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -16.41.
+With this latest performance, GERN shares dropped by -16.15% in over the last four-week period, additionally plugging by 14.89% over the last 6 months – not to mention a rise of 162.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Geron Corporation [GERN] shares currently have an operating margin of -8183.70 and a Gross Margin at +43.79.
 Geron Corporation’s Net Margin is presently recorded at -8335.39.